 The Dutch game industry wants to start a discussion about a ban on ‘tradable’ gambling elements in games.
 The sector wants the Gaming Authority to clarify the proposal for a ban on so-called loot boxes.
 With a manifesto, the Dutch Games Association made its voice heard today in the debate surrounding the ban on salable gambling elements in games.
 The Dutch Gaming Authority wants a ban on so-called loot boxes with an economic value.
 Lootboxes are surprise packages that players can buy in popular games such as FIFA or World of Warcraft and then resell them.
 The Dutch Games Association agrees with the intention of the Gaming Authority to restrict this.
 “Dutch developers and publishers want to prevent their game from being a gateway to a gambling addiction or that games of chance are disguised as entertainment games.
 They generally have a preference for making and playing games and see entertainment games as an important cultural expression.”
-But if you want to experience an online casinos you are free to visit malaysia casino for more details.
+But if you want to experience an online casino you are free to visit Malaysia casino for more details.

 Traded outside the game maker